azl6/terraform/README.md

 Understand that the **sensible flag** stops `terraform apply` from printing its value.
 However, the value is still written to the **.tfstate** file

+It is recommended to explicitly set a version constraint for external modules.

+Version contraints are only supported for modules installed from a registry, such as TF Registry or TF Cloud Registry

+Syntax to reference TF Registry modules: \<NAMESPACE>/\<NAME>/\<PROVIDER>.
+Example: hashicorp/consul/aws.
+Modules from private registry also have a \<HOSTNAME> before the \<NAMESPACE>

+Review functions, especially lookup and element

+If the backend supports, TF will lock the state for write operations when someone is already performing an action on it.
+Terraform also have a way to force unlock.
+Review this, please

+Sentinel is a policy-as-code tool to verify required things, e.g If the launched resource has tags, or if the bucket has encryption enabled

+Even if we use the **sensible=true** flag, the output in the **tfstate** file won't be encrypted.
+So, the tfstate file itself should be treated as sensible data.
+TF Cloud encryps tfstate files, and use TLS for encryption in-flight.
+S3 as a backend also has this option.

+For TF Cloud, when using full-remote operations, commands like `t plan` can be executed in TF Cloud, with its output streamed to the local terminal

 # Link para a documentação para a AWS

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs